Overview of National Conferences and Club Awards

 The trophy is awarded to the club at conference that does best in a competition held during the conference, the conditions of which are set by the host club.

-The winner of the Bone Trophy at the 2020 Conference was the FF Club of Manawatu.
+The joint winners of the Bone Trophy at the 2022 Lakeside Gathering were the clubs of Hamilton-Waikato and Christchurch.

 This award recognises the efforts of clubs to promote themselves through Facebook and social media, and is judged by our Regional Support Manager, Kimberly Fraser.

-The winner of the Facebook Award at the 2020 Conference was the FF Club of Wellington.
+The winner of the Facebook Award at the 2022 Lakeside Gathering was Kapiti Coast, with a special mention for Wairarapa.

 1992 New Plymouth